Mastering srcset and sizes for Responsive Layouts

 Performance and Accessibility Impact

-Bandwidth efficiency improves by 40-70% on constrained networks.
-This accelerates load times for assistive technologies.
+Bandwidth efficiency improves by 40β70% on constrained networks, accelerating load times for assistive technologies.
 Faster DOM readiness ensures ARIA labels and alt text parse without render-blocking delays.
-Predictable layout rendering prevents jarring content reflow.
-This supports users with vestibular disorders and reduces cognitive load during navigation.